Sandra Oh Wins a Golden Globe—And the Night

 The Golden Globes have long had a reputation for being Hollywood’s most rollicking awards show, but Sunday evening’s proceedings began with a tender moment of reflection amid the romp and the revelry.
 “I said yes to the fear of being on this stage tonight because I wanted to be here, to look out onto this audience and witness this moment of change,” the Killing Eve star Sandra Oh said as she closed out the opening monologue alongside her co-host, the comedian Andy Samberg.
 Given the historical whiteness of the industry—and the ceremony—she was acknowledging the significance of nominated works created by and starring people of color, including If Beale Street Could Talk, Black Panther, Crazy Rich Asians, and Roma.

-Prior to the shift to earnestness, Samberg and Oh’s opening monologue had traded in multiple joking (and in Samberg’s case, often self-effacing) references to Hollywood’s many humorous moments of the past year, as well as to its well-documented, and ongoing, struggle with diversity.
+Prior to the shift to earnestness, Samberg and Oh’s opening monologue had traded in multiple joking (and, in Samberg’s case, often self-effacing) references to Hollywood’s many humorous moments of the past year, as well as to its well-documented, and ongoing, struggle with diversity.
 “You know what race of people really gets under my skin?”
 Samberg quipped before winkingly answering his own question.
 “The Hollywood Half Marathon.
 Cause it messes up all the traffic, you know?”
-The punchline was likely intended as a moment of exhalation (Get it, he’s not racist!
+The punch line was likely intended as a moment of exhalation (Get it?
+He’s not racist!
 Or otherwise offensive, like some other would-be awards-show hosts!).
 Still, the joke was a tonally awkward way to kick off the evening.
-Following another long year of stilted reckoning in the entertainment world—with regards to racial diversity, as well as with gender discrimination and sexual misconduct—these sorts of jokes felt unearned in the way that Hollywood’s rush to mock its own faults often can be.
+Following another long year of stilted reckoning in the entertainment world—with regard to racial diversity, as well as gender discrimination and sexual misconduct—these sorts of jokes felt unearned in the way that Hollywood’s rush to mock its own faults often can be.

 But many of Oh’s lines in particular felt like lived-in callbacks to the now-sloganified phrase she offered as part of a skit during last year’s Emmys: “It’s an honor just to be Asian.”
 (Especially following the actor’s Golden Globe win, the line feels especially cheeky.)
 She took aim at the trend of whitewashing in a particularly pointed joke about Crazy Rich Asians, calling the blockbuster “the first studio film with an Asian American lead since Ghost in the Shell and Aloha.”
 Emma Stone, who drew ire for playing a character of Chinese descent in the latter film, shouted “I’m sorry!” from the audience in a moment of either contrition or quirky PR.